 - Coccidiostats and histomonostats

-The Commission has established a Community Register of feed additives and is updated whenever authorizations are modified (last updated August 2013).
-The Appendix 3 is now split into Appendix 3a, Appendix 3b and Appendix 3c.
-The authorizations granted are valid for 10 years and are renewable.
-The application for re-evaluation has to be submitted at least one year before the expiry date of the authorization.
+A Community Register of feed additives is updated whenever authorizations are modified.
+Authorizations are granted for 10 years and are renewable.
+Applications for re-evaluation have to be submitted at least one year before the expiry date of the authorization.